 Once anxiety starts to control us, things change.
 It can lead to a whole host of serious debilitating problems – problems classified

-as 'anxiety disorders' today.
+as 'anxiety disorders' and 'mental illness' today.

 The start of these problems is often a period of prolonged increased anxiety, seemingly without cause.
 Numerous research studies have shown